Museums

 Museum without Walls

-untitled (Regina Chulam, oil on canvas, 1982) - access in augmented reality
+untitled (Gilbert Chaudanne, acrylic on eucatex, 1997) - access in augmented reality

-Donation of pieces from the Museum of Removals' collection to the National History Museum (© Luiz Claudio Silva / Museum of Removals collection).
+Demolition of houses at Vila Autódromo by the city government (© Luiz Claudio Silva / Museum of Removals collection).

 The National Museum’s Digital Image Processing Lab (LAPID) is a pioneer in Brazil in the use of 3D technologies for heritage research and preservation.
 It was created almost twenty years ago from an informal partnership between researchers from the paleontology and egyptology fields.
 Over the years, the laboratory has expanded its activities to cover other areas of the museum as well.